cristianglezm/EvoGarden/README.md

     -   **Dormancy**: Insects are now sensitive to cold.
 If the `currentTemperature` drops below a certain threshold, they become dormant, ceasing all activity and halting their aging process until the weather warms up.
     -   **Interaction**: They are now affected by a flower's toxicity.
 They will damage non-carnivorous flowers (gaining some health back), be damaged *by* carnivorous flowers, or be healed by healing flowers.
 They carry pollen to other flowers to trigger reproduction.
     -   **Reproduction & Evolution**: Two insects of the same species on the same cell may lay an egg.
 The offspring inherits a combination of its parents' genomes, with a small chance for mutation, allowing the insect population to evolve over time.
+-   **Cockroaches** (`🪳`): A pest and scavenger species.
+They are dynamically spawned by the `PopulationManager` when the number of corpses on the grid becomes too high.
+They hunt for corpses to eat, restoring their health and stamina.
+If no corpses are available, they will attack weak flowers.
+When they eat, they produce a low-quality nutrient.
 -   **Eggs** (`🥚`): The offspring of insects.
 They remain stationary and hatch after a fixed timer, unless eaten by a bird.
 -   **Birds** (`🐦`): The predators of the garden.
     -   **AI & Movement**: Birds use a Quadtree to efficiently scan for prey.
 They prioritize hunting unprotected insects but will eat stationary eggs.
 When not hunting, they exhibit a smarter patrolling AI, flying towards flowers to search for prey.